 Electroneurophysiology Technologists (ENP) perform electroencephalograms (EEG) and/or evoked potential examinations.
-During an EEG, the electrical activity of the brain is recorded by placing small discs (electrodes) on the patient’s head.
-An EEG can be done when the patient is awake or asleep, depending on why the test is being done.
-EEGs may be ordered to help diagnose various problems with the brain.
-Some examples are:
+During an EEG, the electrical activity of the brain is recorded by placing electrodes on the patient’s head.
+EEGs may be ordered to help diagnose various problems with the brain, such as:

 - seizures and epilepsy